Fios-Quest/YouTube-Scripts/src/iriss/016-macros.md

 🦀👨🏻 We obviously can't write out _every_ possible thing that we might want match on, what if we want to be able to say "hello" to lots of different people

-🦀👨🏻 We can capture tokens into metavariables.
+🦀👨🏻 Instead, we can capture tokens into metavariables.

 ![04-hello-metavariables.png](016-macros/04-hello-metavariables-a.png)